Trait EcdsaChannelSigner

 Create a signature for a claiming transaction for a HTLC output on a counterparty’s commitment transaction, either offered or received.

-amount is value of the output spent by this input, committed to in the BIP 143 signature.
+is value of the output spent by this input, committed to in the BIP 143 signature.

-per_commitment_point is the dynamic point corresponding to the channel state detected onchain.
-It has been generated by our counterparty and is used to derive channel state keys, which are then included in the witness script and committed to in the BIP 143 signature.
+channel state keys, which are then included in the witness script and committed to in the

 fn sign_closing_transaction( &self, closing_tx: &ClosingTransaction, secp_ctx: &Secp256k1<All>, ) -> Result<Signature, ()>